Field Education: AmeriCorps Service

 - Maintain a valid driver’s license with no DUI and no more than 2 moving violations in the last 3 years

 - Must be able to manage risk and make leadership decisions at all times

 - You may NOT have another job during your service term—work hours and schedules are too diverse to accommodate another job outside of the internship

 - Days off will be scheduled into your position.
 You will need to adjust within these days to plan a vacation or trip.

 - Must be a United States citizen, a United States national, or a legal permanent resident of the United States

 - Must have obtained a high school diploma/equivalency certificate

-To Apply, please fill out an APPLICATION HERE.
+To apply to be an AmeriCorps Field Instructor at Teton Science School, please fill out an APPLICATION HERE.